Enhancing Relationships with the Right Support and Information

-This is not about your partner wanting their pound of flesh, although they might.
-However fast your world seems to have collapsed, this disaster is more recent for your partner.
+This is not about your partner wanting their pound of flesh, although chances are they might.
+However fast your world seems to have collapsed, this disaster is more recent for your partner so you need to give them time to come to terms with rampant thoughts and emotions.

 Problems with Cheating Partners